-What is a dental implant?
+What is a Dental Implant?

-A dental implant is a strong and small titanium screw which is placed into prepared sites in the jawbone, replacing your missing tooth root.
-After a short healing period, the bone grows onto the surface of the implant (a process known as osseo-integration) so it can anchor a replacement tooth(crown) securely to the implant./br>
+A dental implant is a strong, small titanium screw which is placed into prepared sites in the jawbone(s), replacing the root of the missing tooth or teeth.
+After a short healing period, the bone grows onto the surface of the implant (a process known as osseointegration) so it can anchor a replacement tooth, typically a crown, pontic or bridge, securely to the implant.

-What are the benefits of dental implants?
+What are the Benefits of Dental Implants?

-• Dental implants look, feel and function just like natural teeth.
+- They look, feel and function just like natural teeth.

-• Dental implants prevent the need to sacrifice healthy tooth structure from adjacent teeth as is required for a traditional bridge.
+- Dental implants prevent the need to sacrifice healthy tooth structure from adjacent teeth as is required for a traditional bridge.
 There is no need to grind down adjacent healthy teeth.

-• Time-tested results: for over 40 years, dental implants have been used successfully in millions of people worldwide as a treatment option for missing teeth.
-Success rates are extremely high and thirty year studies report that with the right oral and general health, 95% success rates are achievable.
+- Time-tested results: for over 40 years, dental implants have been used successfully in millions of people worldwide as a treatment option for missing teeth.
+Success rates are extremely high and thirty-year studies report that with the right oral and general health, 95% success rates are achievable.

-What is involved in the implant procedure?
+What is Involved in the Implant Procedure?

 - A thorough examination: During this FREE initial consultation, the dentist will perform a thorough dental examination, take photographs and x-rays of your dentition and discuss the treatment options.
 You will be asked to have a bone scan of the relevant jaw bone prior to your second visit.